Officials Seek to Prevent Winter COVID Surge

 Newsom expressed his concerns, despite announcing that 90.5% of adults in California have received at least one dose of the vaccine.
 He said health officials are anticipating “more stress” going into the winter because of waning immunity and a large percentage of the population yet to be vaccinated.

-The state upped its defense against the possible surge by announcing this week that all adults are now eligible for the booster, clearing up any confusion from the Centers for Disease Control and Prevention’s guidelines on individuals eligible for boosters.
+The state upped its defense against the possible surge by announcing that all adults are now eligible for the booster, clearing up any confusion from the Centers for Disease Control and Prevention’s previous guidelines on individuals eligible for boosters.
+The CDC aligned with California on Friday in recommending boosters for all individuals 18 and older.

 The announcement comes two weeks after the Food and Drug Administration approved emergency use of a Pfizer-BioNTech vaccine for children 5-11, and Barbara Ferrer, Los Angeles County Director of Public Health, echoed the governor in encouraging families to get the shot because unvaccinated individuals are seven times more likely to get infected with COVID-19 and 44 times more likely to be hospitalized than vaccinated people.